bmeme/memento/README.md

     Memento core tools, so feel free to send us your tool!

 INSTALLATION
-    Open a terminal and run *./install.pl* inside memento directory.
-If you have permissions problems try to run the same command with *sudo*.

     In order to be able to manage third party perl modules Memento requires cpan (http://www.cpan.org/).

+    Open a terminal and execute the install.pl file located into memento
+    dir:

+    `./install.pl'

+    *On Ubuntu*
+      Before install Memento, be sure to have *perl-doc* and *libwww-curl-perl*:

+      `sudo apt-get install perl-doc'

+      `sudo apt-get install libwww-curl-perl'

+      `sudo ./install.pl'

 FEATURES
     *memento features* allows you to export and import all your tools